Working to Ensure Safe Environments for All

 The Charter directs action in all the following matters:

-In accord with the USCCB's Charter all priests and deacons, diocesan staff, parish and Catholic school employees, as well as volunteers having regular or unsupervised interaction with minors within parishes and Catholic schools, are mandated to meet safe environment requirements.
+In accord with the USCCB's Charter all priests and deacons, diocesan staff, parish and Catholic school employees, as well as volunteers having regular or unsupervised interaction with minors (Charter: “with duties including contact with minors”) within parishes and Catholic schools, are mandated to meet safe environment requirements.

-All new employees, as well as all new volunteers having regular or unsupervised interaction with minors are expected to register in the diocesan database by clicking on the dark red button in the upper left margin.
+All new employees, as well as all new volunteers having regular or unsupervised interaction with minors (Charter: “with duties including contact with minors”) are expected to register in the diocesan database by clicking on the dark red button in the upper left margin.
 For further information about the requirements, please contact your local parish or Catholic school office or other information available on these Safe Environment Web pages.